 2. Was the material taken appropriate in kind and amount, considering the nature of the copyrighted work and of the use?

 Professor O'Leary is using the articles for noncommercial educational purposes, and his use is transformative; this favors fair use.
 Also favoring fair use is the fact that the articles are factual in nature and not creative works.
 Professor O'Leary used the entire articles, which might weigh against fair use, except that he is using the appropriate amount required for his transformative purpose.
 Since the articles were published in periodicals over fifty years ago, there is no evidence of market harm caused by Professor O'Leary's use.
-In addition, the articles are posted in Moodle and available only to students in the class, which demonstrates good-faith behavior on the part of the professor.
+In addition, the articles are posted in Canvas and available only to students in the class, which demonstrates good-faith behavior on the part of the professor.

 Fair use: Yes.